Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Sleep Essentials Mattress

-• Use a supportive foundation or platform with minimal flex to keep the feel consistent.
+• Use a sturdy foundation or platform with minimal flex.

-• Rotate the mattress periodically to spread wear more evenly, especially on plush tops.
+• Rotate periodically to spread wear, especially on plush tops.

-• If you’re a side sleeper on the 8-inch foam bed, dial in pillow height first; it matters more on thinner builds.
+• On the 8-inch foam bed, pillow height matters more for side sleep.

 FAQs